revoltchat/self-hosted/README.md

 >
 > 👉 https://www.hostinger.com/vps-hosting?REFERRALCODE=REVOLTCHAT
 >
-> We recommend using the _KVM 2_ plan at minimum! <br> Our testing environment for self-hosted currently sits on a KVM 2 instance and are happy to assist with issues.
+> We recommend using the _KVM 2_ plan at minimum!\
+> Our testing environment for self-hosted currently sits on a KVM 2 instance, and we are happy to assist with issues.

-The instructions going forwards will use Hostinger as an example hosting platform, but you should be able to adapt these to other platforms if necessary.
+The instructions going forward will use Hostinger as an example hosting platform, but you should be able to adapt these to other platforms as necessary.
 There are important details throughout.

 ![Select the location](.github/guide/hostinger-1.location.webp)

-When asked, choose **Ubuntu Server** as your operating system, this is used by us in production and we recommend its use.
+When asked, choose **Ubuntu Server** as your operating system; this is used by us in production, and we recommend its use.

 ![Select the operating system](.github/guide/hostinger-2.os.webp)

-If you've chosen to go with Hostinger, they include integrated malware scanning which may be of interest:
+If you've chosen to go with Hostinger, they include integrated malware scanning, which may be of interest:

 ![Consider malware scanning](.github/guide/hostinger-3.malware.webp)